FAForever/db/README.md

 ## Usage with plain Docker
+**We highly advice you to start the db with faf-stack instead.**

+If you do continue, you will lack the proper setup of database users and privileges.
+You also might run into compatibility issues with other services that are dependent on a specific db release.
+Please only continue, if you want to work on the db itself.

 ### Create a network
 Create a network to connect the Docker containers to each other. _The `--link` method used in many tutorials is deprecated._